-Simulations differ from Interactive Testing in that they run test cases as multi-turn conversations in bulk, rather than one at a time.
+Simulations differ from Interactive Testing in that they run test cases as multi-turn conversations in bulk automatically, rather than manually and one at a time.

 Use Simulations for systematic validation at scale—including regression testing, compliance audits, and deployment readiness.